 Music, Movies, and Books

 One Amazing Thing I’ve Done

 Being part of this amazing Community :-) I had the opportunity to volunteer on a Turtle Conservation Program in Greece during one month.
 It is amazing and emotional to see how the little turtles run to the sea, the brightest light they can see when they hatch.
 Being part of that has been one of the best experiences ever.
 Interested?
 Maybe you too can volunteer, wanna help the turtles?!Wait!!
 Alaska, we had to put our food up in a tree so bears wouldn´t eat it while we were sleeping in our tents next to a lagoon in the middle of a breathtaking landscape Thanks Jessi!), or flying over the mountains in a floatplane (Forever in my heart Wes & Stephanie :-) And in Junneau we saw, whales bubble netting when visiting friend Tom.
 How about that?!
 You better get there soon!!!!

-I also have to mention fire walking, it gives you a very different perspective of life :-)
+I also have to mention waking on hot coals, it gives you a very different perspective of life :-)